Head of Arizona National Guard retiring; could join GOP race for Senate seat

 In fact, he said, he had planned to leave this past June.

 “You know what happened in March 2020,” he said, with the governor declaring an emergency declaration in response to the COVID-19 outbreak.
-“It would have been totally inappropriate for me to leave at that point,” McGuire said.
+“It would have been totally inappropriate for me to leave at that point.”

 The emergency declaration remains.
 But McGuire said the timing is now right.